zachalbert/ldthw/_layout/025-layout-grids-breakpoints.md

 ---
 layout: post
-title:  "Layout Grids: Fluid Width"
+title:  "Layout Grids: Fixed Width"
 date:   2017-01-01 13:37:11 -0700
 tags:
 - grids
 - layout
-- responsive web design
 ---
 In this exercise, you're going to set up a frame to work with Bootstrap's grid system.